seangaff/github-metric-visualization/README.md

-#This project displace useful information about a given Github Repository
+This project displace useful information about a given Github Repository

 Simple input and user and correspond repository to get statics and a visualiation of top contributors.

+It is built with React, Node, d3, and the GitHub REST API

 ![Repo-Visualization](/Repo-Visualization.png "Repo-Visualization")